bwaldon/afs_experiment/README.md

 ## Step 2: Design your experiment offline.

 Hint: a nice feature about the 245B experiment templates is that you can preview the data that would be saved if your experiment were live.
-By default, you script won't do this - after a particpant completes the study, they're redirected to `collectdata.php` (note that PHP won't work on a local machine - you'll probably just see raw code in your browser).
+By default, your script won't do this - after a particpant completes the study, they're redirected to `collectdata.php` (note that PHP won't work on a local machine - you'll probably just see raw code in your browser).
 If you want to preview your results and not redirect to the PHP script, open up `_shared/js/mmturkey.js` and change line 116...

 `if (false) {`